 Linking your resource with a publication

 Relationships provide a way to associate a HydroShare resource with a publication.
-Data published in HydroShare and used in a paper should be cited in the paper’s reference list using the DOI for the resource published in HydroShare.
+Data published in HydroShare and used in a paper should be cited in the paper’s reference list using the full HydroShare citation, including DOI, for the published resource (see “How to Cite” on the resource’s landing page in HydroShare).
 For example:

 Tarboton, D. (2017).
 Logan Specific Catchment Area, HydroShare, http://dx.doi.org/10.4211/hs.877bf9ed9e66468cadddb229838a9ced

 Author’s last name(s), year.
 Title of Hydroshare Resource, HydroShare.
-Resource URL.
+Unpublished Resource URL.

 Tarboton, D., 2015.
 Logan Specific Catchment Area, HydroShare. http://www.hydroshare.org/resource/877bf9ed9e66468cadddb229838a9ced.

-Then, when the paper is accepted for publication and you are confident that your HydroShare resource and its metadata will no longer change, you should change the citation to the HydroShare resource in the References list in the paper during the copyediting/publication process to:
+When the paper is accepted for publication and you are confident that your HydroShare resource and its metadata will no longer change, you should formally publish the resource to receive a DOI and then change the citation to the HydroShare resource in the References list in the paper during the copyediting/publication process to:

 Tarboton, D. (2017).
 Logan Specific Catchment Area, HydroShare, http://dx.doi.org/10.4211/hs.877bf9ed9e66468cadddb229838a9ced.